vladzz/iPhone-AR-Toolkit/README.markdown

 ### Goals of the project ###
 * Not depended on a specific View Controller or the main App Delegate.
 (Completed)
+* Create as a static library that can be added to any other project.
+(Completed currently only in the static library branch.)
+* Ability to use both the Landscape and Portrait modes (Completed)
 * Use CoreLocation coordinates and update location as the user moves around. (not yet completed.)
 * Use CoreData to store coordinates (Not yet implemented.)
-* Ability to use both the Landscape and Portrait modes (Completed)
 * Ability to add different type of views to augment.
 (Not yet implemented.)
 * Ability to touch any of the augment views to handle other tasks.
 (Not yet implemented.)
-* Create as a static library that can be added to any other project.
-(Not yet implemented.)
 * Add a Radar Control (Not yet implemented)

 iPhone ARKit's APIs are modeled after MapKit's.
 For an overview of MapKit, please read [the documentation](http://developer.apple.com/iphone/library/documentation/MapKit/Reference/MapKit_Framework_Reference/index.html) for more information.

 ## Current Status ##

-This is a very early stage is is not ready to be used in existing projects.
+* This is a very early stage is is not ready to be used in existing projects.
-It's possible to run the toolkit with the current ViewController, but it's currently not the ARKit it needs to be to add to your project(s).
-The current code now has been updated to use the accelerator's z variable to determine the angle of the phone and where to position it.
+* The StaticLibrary branch now has the ARKit in a static library with a Demo project that uses the static Library.
+* Continuing to refactor the static library.
+Next move will be to remove the Views from the static library and have the ability to add any view to the AGKit.

 ## Blog for Project ##
 More information about the project can be found at [the agilite software blog](http://www.agilitesoftware.com/blog)